login | sign up

 Created on 11th April 2017 at 12:20 by Jamie O'Connell

-Not all fonts support all alphabets.
-Therefore, it may be necessary to ensure that the correct glyphs will be available to the user who is doing the translation/localization (i.e. that the target-language alphabet can be rendered fully and correctly in the translated document).
+Not all fonts support all character sets, and it may be necessary to ensure that the translations can be rendered fully and correctly in the translated document (e.g. during in-context review).

-When designing directly for print, only the fonts and characters for the master document are important.
-Therefore only styles associated with that document are necessary.
+When designing for print, only the fonts and characters for the master document are important.

-However, when designing a document that will be translated/localized into non-Latin languages, you will need to ensure that styles exist for all target alphabets and glyphs.
-This will allow non-designers to correctly style a document post-translation.
+However, when designing a document that will be translated/localized, you should ensure that styles exist for all target alphabets and glyphs.
+This will allow non-designers to correctly style and review a document post-translation.

-Example: CJK characters are not present in font
+Example: Characters are not present in the font

 Example: Character style is used to update font